Trust1Team/api-styleguide/events/events.md

 # Events

-Zalando’s architecture centers around decoupled microservices and in that context we favour asynchronous event driven approaches.
-The [Nakadi](https://github.com/zalando/nakadi) framework provides an event publish and subscribe system, abstracting exchanges through a RESTful API.
+Trust1Team’s architecture centers around decoupled microservices and in that context we favour asynchronous event driven approaches.
+The TBD framework provides an event publish and subscribe system, abstracting exchanges through a RESTful API.

-Nakadi is a key element for data integration in the architecture, and the standard system for inter-service event messaging.
+TBD is a key element for data integration in the architecture, and the standard system for inter-service event messaging.
 The guidelines in this section are for use with the Nakadi framework and focus on how to design and publish events intended to be shared for others to consume.
 Critically, once events pass service boundaries they are considered part of the service API and are subject to the API guidelines.

 ## {{ book.must }} Treat Events as part of the service interface